Red Cross trying again to escort evacuation convoy out of Ukraine's Mariupol

 The British daily assessment also said Ukrainian forces had secured a key corridor in eastern Kharkiv after heavy fighting.

-(Additional reporting by Natalia Zinets in Mukachevo, Ukraine, Alessandra Prentice and Reuters bureaus; Writing by Rami Ayyub, Simon Cameron-Moore and Madeline Chambers; Editing by Daniel Wallis, William Mallard, Frances Kerry and Kevin Liffey)
+(Additional reporting by Natalia Zinets in Mukachevo, Ukraine, Alessandra Prentice and Reuters bureaus; Writing by Simon Cameron-Moore, Madeline Chambers and Estelle Shirbon; Editing by William Mallard, Kevin Liffey and Frances Kerry)

 By James Mackenzie